 We have traveled to some amazing destinations with kids, but I’m always in awe of other traveling families.
-People take amazing trips with kids, visiting exotic destinations that include island hopping in Thailand and hiking through the Sahara Desert.
-If you are looking for travel inspiration for your next family vacation, you won’t want to miss these incredible bucket list ideas from families who travel the world with kids.
+People take amazing trips with kids, visiting exotic destinations that include everything from island hopping in Thailand to hiking through the Sahara Desert.
+These incredible bucket list adventures come from people who travel the world with kids.
 We are sure you will find this travel bucket list for families extremely helpful in planning your own trips!

 *Disclosure: This post may contain affiliate links, which means we may receive a commission if you click a link and purchase something that we have recommended.
 Please check out our disclosure policy for more details.
 Thank you for your support!

 Wild dogs howling in the night.
 Lions stalking their prey.
 Hippos disappearing under water and giraffes peering from afar.
-An African safari is an incredible experience and one of the most unique vacations you can take with kids.
+An African self-drive safari is one of the most unique vacations you can take with kids.

-While many tours are wildly expensive and out of reach for families, a self-drive safari is a significantly cheaper and more flexible way to go on safari with kids.
+While many tours are wildly expensive, a self-drive safari is a significantly cheaper and more flexible way to go on a safari with kids.

 Seeing elephants wander across the highway and watching monkeys play in the campgrounds is almost as much fun for the kids as the guide-led game drives.